21 December 2017

 VIDEO: András Schiff is sure to inspire!

 A really effective way for the student to keep an eye on what they need to practice.
 Write down goals and maybe even a practice plan.
+Take a look at our All About Arpeggios Cheat Sheet, too.
+This cheat sheet contains 24 root-position arpeggios, four tips for playing arpeggios, progress trackers, and more.
+It's perfect for your student.

 Instead of showing your annoyance at a student's lack of practice, try to make them be the one who feels disappointed.
-Students quickly learn that they are ultimately practicing for themselves, not their teacher.
+Students quickly learn that they are ultimately practising for themselves, not their teacher.

 Can you link music to the student's other hobbies?
 If they enjoy football, could you use analogies that interest the student?
 This makes the teaching more personal and the music comes alive for the student.